t3hm3z/Phishing-Report-Tool/README.md

 # Phishing Simulation Summary Report

 A practical PowerShell tool that turns Microsoft Defender phishing simulation CSV exports into a single-page, interactive HTML summary for management reporting.
+Code prepared using AI, So make sure dont trust it .

 ## What this project provides